 Go back and read it through again.
-You won’t find the first word of his unholy accommodations until domino #4:3.
-That’s amazing Paul!
+You won’t find the first word of his unholy accommodations until Domino #4|3.
+That’s amazing, Paul!
 And all this time we thought this masterpiece of a letter was flowing out of your morning quiet times from some scenic vista on the Mediterranean Sea.

 Do you have any ideas how many doors have opened between Paul’s imprisoned pen and today’s reading for this message of the mystery of Christ to reach us?
 Talk about the domino effect!

 And that right there, my friends, is the mystery of Christ.
-The message of the Gospel can’t be reduced to messaging.
+The message of the gospel can’t be reduced to messaging.
 That’s the mistake we make.
-The message of the Gospel is a mystery.
-In the worst, darkest, most apparently unfruitful and least fulfilling moment of Paul’s life, he’s proclaiming the mystery of Christ.
-And isn’t that the mystery itself—that the Apostle Paul, en route to his own Cross, can’t stop declaring the wonders of Jesus.
+The message of the gospel is a mystery.
+In the worst, darkest, most apparently unfruitful and least-fulfilling moment of Paul’s life, he’s proclaiming the mystery of Christ.
+And isn’t that the mystery itself—that the apostle Paul, en route to his own cross, can’t stop declaring the wonders of Jesus?

 “In Christ” is not a theory for Paul.
-Its not a morning devotion.
+It’s not a morning devotion.
 It is his life.
 The mystery is that the further Paul plunges into the grip of death the higher he rises in the power of the resurrection.
 I honestly think Paul go so carried away with Jesus in this letter he forgot for a minute he was in prison.
-That’s the mystery of Christ: Death and Resurrection!
+That’s the mystery of Christ: death and resurrection!

 That’s what I want for you and for me.
-So many of us are “in chains” at the moment, of one sort or another.
+So many of us are in chains at the moment, of one sort or another.
 We are tied up by our circumstances or tied down by our problems.
-We, or those we love, are facing intractable difficulties.
+We or those we love are facing intractable difficulties.
 Others of us have become ensnared in sin that will not let go.
 In fact, many of us are beyond bailing out.
 It’s time to move beyond Jesus sprinkles, singing songs in church, and putting a tip in the offering plate.
 It’s time for wholesale abandonment to Jesus—to the mystery of Christ.
-We must have death and resurrection—not in theory but in fact.
+We must have death and resurrection—not in theory, but in fact.

 Again, it makes me want to cuss for the glory of God.
 But I won’t!
-I’ll say more about the cussing thing on an upcoming video, but trust me, it’s not what you think.

-Abba Father, we thank you for your son, Jesus, who went to prison with Paul and by the Cross transformed a prison into the witness of the power of the Gospel.
+Abba Father, we thank you for your Son, Jesus, who went to prison with Paul and, by the cross, transformed a prison into the witness of the power of the gospel.
 Do that in my life.
-Take the mess of my life and of this world and make of it a street level sanctuary of the holy mystery of Christ, for my good and your glory.
-We pray in Jesus name, amen.
+Take the mess of my life and of this world and make of it a street-level sanctuary of the holy mystery of Christ, for my good and your glory.
+We pray in Jesus’ name, amen.